SFPC-Projects/imperfect-pictures/README.md

 - `title` (string): Project name.
 - `class` (string): Session label, e.g. "Summer 2025".
 - `href` (string): Link target.
 May be an **internal page** (e.g. `projects/name.html`) or an **external URL**.
-- `image` (optional string): PNG/JPG/WebP thumbnail.
+- `image` (optional string): Project image thumbnail.
 If omitted, a placeholder image is used.

 **Note**
 - Internal project pages can be simple HTML stubs placed under `projects/` and linked from `href`.